wet chemistry

 Qualitative Methods

 Qualitative methods use changes in information that cannot be quantified to detect a change.
-This can include a change in color, smell, texture, etc.
+This includes a change in color, smell, texture, etc.

 Chemical Tests

 Chemical tests use reagents to indicate the presence of a specific chemical in an unknown solution.
-The reagents cause a unique reaction to occur based on the chemical it reacts with, allowing one to know what chemical is in the solution.
-An example is Heller’s test where a test tube containing proteins has strong acids added to it.
-A cloudy ring forms where the substances meet, indicating the acids are denaturing the proteins.
-The cloud is a sign that proteins are present in a liquid.
-The method is used to detect proteins in a person’s urine.
+The reagents cause a unique reaction based on the chemical it reacts with, allowing one to know what chemical is in the solution.
+For example, in Heller’s test, strong acids are added to a test tube containing proteins.
+A cloudy ring forms where the substances meet, indicating that the acids are denaturing the proteins.
+The cloud is a sign that proteins are present in the liquid.
+This method is used to detect proteins in a person’s urine.

 Flame Test

-The flame test is a more well known version of the chemical test.
-It is only used on metallic ions.
-The metal powder is burned, causing an emission of colors based on what metal was burned.
-For example, Calcium (Ca) will burn orange and Copper (Cu) will burn blue.
-Their color emissions are used to produce bright colors in fireworks.
+The flame test is a well-known version of the chemical test.
+It is used exclusively on metallic ions.
+When the metal powder is burned, it emits colors specific to the metal.
+For example, Calcium (Ca) burns orange and Copper (Cu) burns blue.
+These color emissions are used to produce bright colors in fireworks.

 Quantitative Methods